 The stormwater management philosophy of this plan is reflected in the required standards: peak flow management, water quality management, infiltration requirements, and channel protection requirements.
-The philosophy, and thus the standards, reflects an attempt to manage stormwater in such a way as to maintain the watershed hydrology as near to existing or historical conditions as possible.
+The philosophy, and standards, reflect an attempt to manage stormwater in such a way as to maintain the watershed hydrology as near to existing or historical conditions as possible.
 Maintaining watershed hydrology is essential to maintaining the water resources of the watershed.